yvmnkyn/A-B-Testing/README.md

 # A-B-Testing

-This repository contains Python code implementing two popular algorithms: Epsilon-Greedy and Thompson Sampling.
+This repository contains Python code implementing two algorithms: Epsilon-Greedy and Thompson Sampling.

 It also includes visualization and reporting functions to analyze the performance of these algorithms.

 ## Project Structure